kevin-hanselman/dotfiles/README.md

 Usage
 -----
 ```
-usage: dotfiles.sh [options] [file] ...
+usage: dotfiles.sh [options] [restore | file ... ]

+Configuration file manager
 Author: Kevin Hanselman | www.github.com/kevlar1818/dotfiles

-Positional Arguments:
+Arguments:
+  restore	remove symlinks and restore backups if present
   file(s)	attempts to link only the glob/file(s)
+  		 (defaults to all files matching the glob '_*')

 Options:
   -h		show this help text and exit
   -y		don't ask for confirmation
+  -x		sync all, excluding '[file] ...' (ignored if no file args)
 ```

 Prerequisites